dotnet/dotNext/docs/features/cluster/raft.md

 The recommended relationship between timeouts: `ConnectTimeout < RequestTimeout < LowerElectionTimeout`.
 In practice, _ConnectTimeout_ should be as small as possible to avoid impact on the cluster by disconnected nodes.

 # Example
 There is Raft playground represented by RaftNode application.
 You can find this app [here](https://github.com/dotnet/dotNext/tree/master/src/examples/RaftNode).
-This playground allows to test Raft consensus protocol in real world using one of the supported transports: `http`, `tcp`, `tcp+ssl`.
+This playground allows testing the Raft consensus protocol in the real world using one of the supported transports: `http`, `tcp`, `tcp+ssl`.

-Each instance of launched application represents cluster node.
+Each instance of the launched application represents the cluster node.
 All nodes can be started using the following script:
 ```bash
 cd <dotnext>/src/examples/RaftNode
 dotnet run -- http 3262